-Opportunity Village with its 30 tiny homes in Eugene was funded with about $100,000 in cash donations and an additional $115,000 in donated materials and labor.
+Opportunity Village with its 30 micro-homes in Eugene was funded with about $100,000 in cash donations and an additional $115,000 in donated materials and labor.

 Spreading the initial costs out over five years, it takes about $3 per person per day to run the Village - residents pay or raise $1 of that, work ten hours a week in the Village, and participate in weekly self-governing community meetings.

 - 85 people transitioned through Opportunity Village’s community